 Overview

 The default page would be the 'Overview' page with dashboards and widgets.
-The page has several default widgets representing the basic characteristics of your project and test environments:
+The page has several default widgets representing the essential characteristics of your project and test environments:

 - Statistics - overall report statistics.